Omnimindia/GroundingDINO-stk/README.md

 https://github.com/IDEA-Research/GroundingDINO
 ```

 ## Feel free to contact us if you need further assistance navigating or using this project.
-We're here to help!
+We're here to help! :coffee: